 Compare insurance premiums and deductions from several companies to make sure you have the right coverage at the best price.

-For example, you may be able to lower your premium (monthly or annual payment) by increasing your deductible.
+For example, you may be able to reduce your auto insurance premium by increasing your deductible.
 Just make sure you are prepared to pay a larger out-of-pocket expense if you have a claim.
-You can also inquire about other discounts, such as a lower cost for paying your premium in one lump sum instead of monthly, or a safe-driver discount.
+You can also inquire about other discounts, such as a lower cost for paying your premium in one lump sum instead of monthly, a safe driver discount, or pay-per-mile discounts that charge based on the number of miles driven.

 Review your logins and change passwords if you haven't done so during the last six months.
-Be sure not to share logins and passwords with others, and stay ahead of any new scams and phishing attempts
+Be sure not to share logins and passwords with others, and stay ahead of any text scams and phishing attempts.

-With a little practice and consistent effort, you'll have stronger money muscles and be closer to achieving your goals.
+With a little practice and consistent effort, you'll have stronger money muscles and come closer to achieving your goals.

 The above article is intended to provide generalized financial information designed to educate a broad segment of the public; it does not give personalized financial, tax, investment, legal, or other business and professional advice.
 Before taking any action, you should always seek the assistance of a professional who knows your particular situation when making financial, legal, tax, investment, or any other business and professional decisions that affect you and/or your business.